microsoft/r-server-campaign-optimization/dba.md

 In this step, we create two stored procedures that use the selected prediction model to provide channel-day-time recommendations for every customer.

-The first one, `[dbo].[scoring]`, scores the full data set through R services, by using the selected model stored in table `Campaign_Models`.
+The first one, `[dbo].[scoring]`, scores the full data set through ML services, by using the selected model stored in table `Campaign_Models`.
 The results are written in a table called `Prob_Id`, containing part of the full table in addition to the scored probability.
 The full data set is created on the fly through a SQL query: every row (every customer Lead_Id) of `CM_AD_N` is replicated 63 times, each row corresponding to a different combination of `Channel`, `Day_Of_Time` and `Day_Of_Week`.

 The second one, `[dbo].[campaign_recommendation]`, is the only one called by the PowerShell.
 It first executes the first stored procedure, and then select from `Prob_Id` the rows corresponding to the channel-day-time with the highest predicted conversion probability.
 If for a given customer, two or more combinations give the highest predicted probability, one is selected randomly.
 This is stored in an intermediate table called `Recommended_Combinations`.
 Finally, an inner join adds back demographic and financial variables to the previous table, and the result is stored in `Recommendations`_N.
 Denormalization is performed through this query for the variables of interest.
 This table will be used for visualization in PowerBI.